borland502/7z-compress/BUG-FIXES.md

 3. **Test file removal** - select files in the list and click "Remove Selected"
 4. **Test clear functionality** - click "Clear All"
 5. **Test output browsing** - click "Browse..." for output path
+6. **Test output path validation** - fill in output path and verify "Create 7z Archive" button works
-6. **Test compression** - create an archive with various settings
+7. **Test compression** - create an archive with various settings
+8. **Test encryption** - enable encryption checkbox and verify password controls work

 ### Expected Behavior
 - **No more stack traces** when selecting files
 - **Smooth GUI operations** with proper error handling
+- **Output path field properly recognized** when filled by user
 - **User-friendly error messages** instead of technical exceptions
 - **Graceful degradation** if any component fails

 ## Files Modified
-- `7z-compressor.ps1` - Main script with comprehensive null safety improvements
+- `7z-compressor.ps1` - Main script with comprehensive null safety improvements and event handler scoping fixes
-- All event handlers updated with defensive programming patterns
+- All event handlers updated with defensive programming patterns and closure variables
 - Variable initialization system added
+- Debug logging removed for production readiness

 ## Additional Improvements
+- **Fixed GUI event handler scoping** using closure variables for reliable control access
 - **Better error messages** for users instead of technical stack traces
 - **Improved resource management** with proper dialog disposal
 - **Enhanced validation** for all file and path operations
 - **Consistent null checking** throughout the codebase
+- **Cross-platform input handling** for better CLI support

-The script should now run smoothly on Windows without the null reference errors that were occurring during file selection operations.
+The script should now run smoothly on Windows without the null reference errors or output path validation issues that were occurring during GUI operations.